Energy Efficiency DirectiveEED vs EPBDScope comparison

 Energy Efficiency Directive (EED)

 EED covers economy-wide energy use, savings, public-sector duties, and data-centre reporting.
-Use it when the question is about consumption, efficiency, procurement, or reporting obligations outside pure building performance.
+It is relevant when the question is about consumption, efficiency, procurement, or reporting obligations outside pure building performance.

 Energy Performance of Buildings Directive (EPBD)